Social NCE: Contrastive Learning of Socially-aware Motion Representations: Introduction

-One common challenge for learning robust neural motion models stems from covariate shift (also referred to as distributional shift) \cite{daume_search-based_2009, ross_efficient_2010}.
-Very often, the collected data may not be able to cover the entire state space but only contain a subset, \textit{e.g.}, human trajectories observed in safe scenarios without any dangerous occurrences.
-The absence of challenging events poses a significant difficulty for learning-based methods to truly capture the underlying social norms and generalize to novel scenarios.
-As such, small prediction errors made by the learned model during inference may accumulate over time, which gradually creates a discrepancy between the training and test state distribution and eventually causes catastrophic errors \cite{daume_search-based_2009,ross_efficient_2010, codevilla_exploring_2019}.
-Most previous methods attempt to mitigate this issue through \textit{interactive data collections}, such as expert queries \cite{ross_reduction_2011, laskey_dart_2017, liu_map-based_2018, sun_deeply_2017, de_haan_causal_2019} and interactions with the environment \cite{ho_generative_2016, kostrikov_discriminator-actor-critic_2018, wang_random_2019, brantley_disagreement-regularized_2019,reddy_sqil_2019}.
-Unfortunately, these methods are not only costly and tedious but often infeasible for forecasting problems where human behaviors cannot be easily intervened by another learning system for data collection purposes.
-These shortcomings motivate us to explore an alternative approach: \textit{given a fixed training dataset, can we learn a robust neural motion model by exploiting our prior knowledge about socially unfavorable events?}
+Previous methods attempt to mitigate this issue through interactive data collections, such as expert queries \cite{ross_reduction_2011, laskey_dart_2017, liu_map-based_2018, sun_deeply_2017, de_haan_causal_2019} and additional experiments \cite{ho_generative_2016, kostrikov_discriminator-actor-critic_2018, wang_random_2019, brantley_disagreement-regularized_2019, reddy_sqil_2019}.
+Unfortunately, these methods are not only costly and tedious but often impractical for forecasting problems, since human behaviors can hardly be intervened at scale for data collection.
+These shortcomings motivate us to explore an alternative approach: \textit{given a fixed training dataset, can we learn a robust motion representation by exploiting our prior knowledge through self-supervision?}

-To this end, we propose a social contrastive learning method to incorporate prior knowledge into motion representation learning (Figure~\ref{fig:pull}).
-Contrastive methods \cite{hadsell_dimensionality_2006, gutmann_noise-contrastive_2010, sohn_improved_2016, oord_representation_2019} have recently achieved tremendous successes in learning powerful representations of complex signals, such as images and texts \cite{mikolov_distributed_2013, goldberg_word2vec_2014, logeswaran_efficient_2018, wu_unsupervised_2018, misra_self-supervised_2019, chen_simple_2020, he_momentum_2020, park_contrastive_2020, chuang_debiased_2020, kalantidis_hard_2020, khosla_supervised_2020}.
-In this work, we adapt this learning approach in the multi-agent context and introduce Social-NCE as an auxiliary loss.
-Complementary to the conventional predictive loss, \textit{e.g.}, minimizing the distance between model output and the labeled behaviors, our Social-NCE encourages the extracted motion representation to preserve sufficient information for distinguishing a positive future event from a set of synthetic knowledge-driven negative events.
+To this end, we propose a social contrastive learning method built with negative data augmentation (Figure~\ref{fig:pull}).
+Our main idea is to promote robust representations by \textit{learning from the opposites} \cite{plato_phaedo_1967}.
+Intuitively, an effective way to elucidate the social norms that give rise to the ``positive'' examples is to explicitly portray the opposite ``negative'' examples.
+We formulate this intuition into an auxiliary contrastive loss, named Social-NCE.
+It encourages the extracted motion representation to preserve sufficient information for distinguishing a positive event from a set of negative ones.